 Hair Transplants and TrichoStem® Hair Regeneration

-The overwhelming majority of TrichoStem® Hair Regeneration patients were considering hair transplants prior to treatment, but were able to avoid hair transplantation altogether after treatment.
-TrichoStem® Hair Regeneration is a true hair transplant alternative because it can provide better hair density than a hair transplant by thickening hair that has thinned, which is why the treatment can exceed the results of not one, but two hair transplant sessions.
+The overwhelming majority of TrichoStem® Hair Regeneration patients who were considering hair transplants prior to treatment, have been able to delay or avoid hair transplantation after treatment.
+TrichoStem® Hair Regeneration has become a true hair transplant alternative because it can provide better hair density than a hair transplant by thickening hair that has thinned, which is why the treatment can exceed the results of not one, but two hair transplant sessions.
 Nature spaces hair density much closer together than what can be achieved through hair transplantation because close density in a hair transplant will damage adjacent hair follicles, causing more hair loss.

-TrichoStem® Hair Regeneration costs about half of a hair transplant, contains no drugs, does not involve surgery, can be performed in a fraction of the time, and unlike a hair transplant, it can prevent future hair loss.
+TrichoStem® Hair Regeneration costs about half of a hair transplant, contains no drugs, does not involve surgery, and can be performed in a fraction of the time, and unlike a hair transplant, it can help delay further hair loss.

-While TrichoStem® Hair Regeneration can replace a hair transplant, it can also be used in conjunction, or shortly after hair transplant surgery.
-Combining the wound healing materials of platelet-rich plasma (PRP) and extracellular matrix by ACell helps to heal hair grafts, increase the survival rate of hair grafts, thickens the native hair surrounding transplanted hair, and most of all, stops hair loss progression so future hair transplants can be avoided.
+While TrichoStem® Hair Regeneration can be an alternative to hair transplant, it can also be used in conjunction, or shortly after hair transplant surgery.
+Combining the wound healing materials of platelet-rich plasma (PRP) and extracellular matrix by ACell helps to heal hair grafts, increase the survival rate of hair grafts, thickens the native hair surrounding transplanted hair, and most of all, manage hair loss progression.

 Cause of Male Pattern Loss

-The hormone dihydrotestosterone (DHT) is the primary cause of male pattern hair loss that makes up 95% of male hair loss cases.
+The hormone dihydrotestosterone (DHT) is a major contributor to male pattern hair loss.
 Dihydrotestosterone (DHT) is a byproduct of testosterone’s interaction with Type II 5-alpha reductase.
 Type II 5-alpha reductase is contained in the oil glands of hair follicles.DHT shrinks sensitive and susceptible hair follicles.
 As follicles shrink, hair becomes progressively thinner.
 Total pattern baldness occurs when thinning hair becomes so miniaturized that it stops growing altogether.
 Unfortunately, this hair-follicle sensitivity is genetic, shared by men within familial lines.
-While DHT is present in all men and women, not everyone has DHT-sensitive hair follicles.
+While DHT is present in all men and women, not everyone has the same level of DHT-sensitive hair follicles.